Capel Street: Royal mint

 In 1689, James II of England opened a royal mint in a large newly-built mansion at 27 Capel Street as well as another one at the Deanery in Limerick to make coins to fund his campaign to regain the throne.
 The mint continued to make coinage after the Battle of the Boyne in 1690 and can be considered to be a descendant organisation to the modern Irish Mint.

 Later the actor Thomas Sheridan was born in the same building in 1719.

 Theatre

 The Capel Street Theatre stood on the street in the 18th century.
 Later, the Torch Theatre also operated on Capel Street from 1935 to 1941.
 In the late 1700s, the Italian composer, Tommaso Giordani, performed at a small purpose-built theatre on the street.

 Architecture

-The street affords a vista all the way from the junction with Bolton Street south through Parliament Street to Dublin's City Hall.
+The street affords a terminating vista all the way from the junction with Bolton Street southwards through Parliament Street to Dublin's City Hall.
 Capel Street is notable for the remains of some "Dutch Billy" houses dating from the 18th century.